Pepe Escobar

 Emilio "Pepe" Escobar (born 1954 in São Paulo) is a Brazilian journalist.
 He is known for his association with online alternative media, and his works have appeared in publications such as Asia Times, Mondialisation.ca, CounterPunch, Al-Jazeera, Press TV, Russia Today, Sputnik, Strategic Culture Foundation and Guancha.

 He started as a music critic in Brazil where he has written for the newspapers Folha de S.Paulo, O Estado de S. Paulo and Gazeta Mercantil, the magazine CartaCapital, the online news portal Brasil 247 and has appeared as a commentator on TV 247.

 In the late 1980s, he started working as a foreign correspondent and has since written about Asia, the Middle East, Russia and U.S. foreign policy.
 He served as a correspondent from Afghanistan and Pakistan during the War in Afghanistan, writing about Osama bin Laden before 9/11 and interviewing Afghan leader Ahmad Shah Massoud prior to his assassination.
 He coined the term "Pipelineistan" which refers to the network of oil and gas pipelines in crucial geopolitical regions, especially Central Asia.
 He suggests that Western actions in these areas are largely driven by a desire to reduce Europe's dependence on Russian energy and Western dependence on OPEC.
 This theory has faced criticism, particularly regarding its application to the Syrian civil war.
-His recent work has been associated with Russian disinformation and also, per Conspiracy Watch, COVID-19 misinformation.

 Career

 Music critic

 Escobar initially became known in his native Brazil as a music critic covering the 1980s pop and punk music scene of São Paulo, reporting on bands such as Ira! for Folha de S.Paulo and O Estado de S. Paulo.
 His career at the newspapers ended in disgrace after accusations of plagiarism and other ethical controversies surfaced.
 Lúcio Ribeiro, a journalist for Folha de S. Paulo, stated in his column that Escobar was fired from the publication in 1987 after a review for the David Bowie album Let's Dance was revealed by André Vítor Singer to have been entirely plagiarized from a rock book published by the Rolling Stone magazine.
 Escobar justified the act as a tribute to the "game of mirrors" by Jorge Luis Borges.
 In the magazine Bizz, plagiarism was identified in an interview with Bryan Ferry, former leader of Roxy Music.
-In O Estado de S. Paulo, according to the newspaper's cultural critic Daniel Piza, Escobar invented from scratch an interview with filmmaker Roman Polanski that also lead to his firing.
+In O Estado de S. Paulo, according to the newspaper's cultural critic Daniel Piza, Escobar invented from scratch an interview with filmmaker Roman Polanski that also led to his firing.